rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 1. In the left navigation menu on the **Cluster Dashboard**, click **Apps > Repositories**.
 1. Use the toggle next to the **State** field to select all repositories, or toggle specified chart repositories to sync changes.
 1. Click **Refresh**.
-1. The **⋮** attached to the end of respective chart repositories also include a **Refresh** option which can be clicked to refresh the respective repository.
+1. The **⋮** at the end of each chart repository row also includes a **Refresh** option, which can be clicked to refresh the respective repository.

 Non-Airgap Rancher installations upon refresh will reflect any chart repository changes immediately and you will see the **State** field for updated repositories move from `In Progress` to `Active` once the action is completed.